Ron Friedman (author): Career

 Friedman served on the faculties of Nazareth College, Hobart and William Smith Colleges, and the University of Rochester, where he received the Edward Peck Curtis Award for Excellence in Teaching.

 His academic research centered on non-conscious influence on achievement motivation.

 He left academia to work with Barack Obama's chief pollster, where he helped design innovative research techniques for gauging public opinion.

 In 2012, he founded the Friedman Strategy Group, a consultancy that offers marketing strategies developed from qualitative and quantitative research that identifies the real drivers behind people's decisions.

 In 2014, Friedman launched ignite80, an education company that teaches people how to use scientific insights to live happier, healthier, more productive lives.
 By delivering online training, coaching services, and live keynotes, ignite80 teaches leaders evidence-based practices for achieving top performance.

-In 2016, Friedman hosted The Peak Work Performance Summit, where he interviewed over 30 of the world's best-known productivity experts including David Allen, Daniel Pink, Susan Cain, Tom Rath, Adam Grant, and many others.
+In 2016, Friedman hosted The Peak Work Performance Summit, where he interviewed over 30 of the world's best-known productivity experts including David Allen, Daniel H. Pink, Susan Cain, Tom Rath, Adam Grant, and many others.
 The second annual Peak Work Performance Summit is planned for April 2017.

 Friedman frequently delivers keynotes and workshops on topics such as “What the World’s Best Workplaces Do Differently”, “The Science of Getting Things Done”, “Motivating Excellence” and “How to Turn Your Team into a Creative Powerhouse”.